RtCW SP end / change map trigger

-The "Exit" trigger is another one of those undocumented 'commands' that's hardwired into the game program itself so the properties and setup isn't documented as with other entities.
+The "Exit" trigger itself is another of several undocumented 'functions' and 'commands' that are hardwired into the game so the properties and setup is not explained nearly as well as with other entities, where such information is available.

 cursorhint / hint_exit